gregmsanderson/fly-hello-fastify-db-replay/README.md

 ## Deploy the app

 If you already have a Fastify application then the above changes should be enough to make this technique work.
 Next time you deploy, your app should use the appropriate read replica or primary database.
-Writes to a nearby read replica will fail (as expected) and so be replayed in the region your primary database is in (so there needs to be at least one vm in that region to receive the request).
+Writes that hit a nearby read replica will fail (as expected) and be replayed in the region your primary database is in (there needs to be at least one vm in that region to receive the request).

-Else if you are trying to deploy our sample app from this repo to Fly, please continue.
+Else if you would like to deploy our sample app from this repo to Fly, please continue.

 Edit the app's name in `fly.toml` to one of your choice: